flytegg/ptero-build-flow/README.md

 ### Output jar

 Ensure that your output jar is named the same as the repository.
-For example is your GitHub repository is called "example" then your output jar should be called `output.jar`.
+For example is your GitHub repository is called "example" then your output jar should be called `example.jar`.

 #### For Gradle
 To do this with shadowJar, you can add this to your shadowJar task: